 \section{Discussion}

-Despite the work on covariance matrix estimation, accurate estimation of the eigenvalues of the covariance matrix remains challenging in high dimensions.
 In this paper, we developed a soft thresholding approach and examined its application to the SigClust method.
-We found that both the newly proposed soft thresholding approach and the hard thresholding approach used in the original SigClust paper can be derived under a likelihood based framework with two different regularizations ($\ell_0$ regularization for hard and $\ell_1$ for soft).
+We found that both the newly proposed soft thresholding and the hard thresholding proposed in the original SigClust paper can be derived under a likelihood based framework and usefully compared in terms of penalties in their respective regularizations ($L_0$ regularization for hard and $L_1$ for soft).
+Differences in performance were analyzed using the notion of Theoretical Cluster Index, which also indicated how the soft method should be tuned.
 Through extensive simulation, we compared the performance of the SigClust method based on different approaches in a wide variety of settings.
-We found that the sample method was always conservative, while both the hard and soft would sometimes incorrectly reject the null.
-Fortunately, the latter occurrences were approximately complementary leading to a combined approach, which gave far fewer incorrect rejections.
-The combined approach was seen to have much better power properties than using simple sample covariance estimation.
-We recommend that our newly proposed combined method be used in practice because it has been shown to control the type-I error as well as the sample method under the null hypothesis, while gaining much more power under the alternative hypothesis.
+As theoretically predicted, we found that the hard thresholding method would sometimes incorrectly reject the null while the sample and soft methods are always conservative.
+The soft approach was seen to have much better power properties than using the simple sample covariance estimation.
+We recommend that our newly proposed soft method be used in practice because it has been shown to control the type-I error as well as the sample method under the null hypothesis, while gaining much more power under the alternative hypothesis.

-SigClust is constructed on the basis of the definition of a single cluster as a Gaussian distribution.
-Thus a significant SigClust $p$-value indicates that the data do not come from a single Gaussian distribution.
-Note that other possible definitions of clusters, based on only unimodality, such as the uniform distribution, will be deliberately rejected by the current version of SigClust.
-Simulated examples are given in \cite{bookchapter} to illustrate these cases in which SigClust reports significant $p$-values for data sets generated from an uniform distribution on a two dimensional disk.
-Diagnostic tools to examine the applicability of SigClust appear in \cite{bookchapter}.
-We recommend the typical application of the current SigClust approach be conducted together with diagnostics.
+An important point is that our definition of $clusters$ assumes a null Gaussian distribution.
+Thus SigClust may have limited use in categorical situations.
+However, in very high dimensional contexts, it may be possible to develop a limiting distribution theory by which most SigClust ideas still work.
+Another interesting open problem is finding a non-simulation calculation of the SigClust p-values.

+This paper treats the case of 2 clusters, using a statistic based on k-means clustering.
+Interesting extensions include more than 2 clusters, and other clustering criteria, such as those underlying hierarchical clustering.
+The incorporation of alternate eigenvalue estimation methods is another interesting open problem.